 How Waitlisting Works

 Add your name to a waiting list for any course section after the active course limit of the section is reached.
-If you are on a waiting list, this does not guarantee registration into that course or course section.
+Being on a waiting list does not guarantee eventual registration into that course or course section, so you should register for a full course load separate from any waitilisting.
 There is no immediate or "automatic" process by which a student is registered into the course by the instructor; it is the student's responsibility to follow the waiting list registration procedure below.

 - You should still create a complete schedule with a full-time load.

-- Once registration has opened and a course is closed (the current active course limit is reached), students may add to waiting lists for planned sections by clicking the 'Waitlist' button on your 'Plan & Schedule' screen.
+- Once a registration period has opened and a course closes (i.e., the current active limit is reached), students may add to waiting lists for planned sections by clicking the 'Waitlist' button on your 'Plan & Schedule' screen.

 - During the initial class-year registration windows only, if you are on a waiting list and a seat opens, if you refresh your 'Schedule' screen, you may be able to 'Register' in the section even a it has waiting list from a previous class year.
 There is some risk involved in losing your place on the waiting list and not getting the seat if your screen is not refreshed and the space has filled.

-- After the initial class-year registration windows are closed, if seats come available and there is a waiting list, a student can only register into an open seat from a wait list offer.
+- After the initial class-year registration windows are closed, if seats open and there is a waiting list, a student can only register into an open seat from a wait list offer.
 The 'waitlist' button will show up on the planned section and not a 'register' button.

 - Students can only waitlist on one section of a multi-section course.